mesalytic/Helixus/README.md

 # Helixus
 > Helixus is a multi-purpose Discord bot built with Discord.JS.

 > This project has been archived.
-Use this repository at your own risk.
+The new version is being developped [here](https://github.com/chocololat/Mesalytic)

 ## [Invite Link](https://is.gd/Helixus)
 ## [Support Server Invite](https://is.gd/HelixusSupportServer)